 It starts with early learning and what you teach your children in your own home.

 I promise you can make this process easier.

 How to build and improve your child’s reading stamina at home

-Tip 1: Provide kids with lots of exciting books to read in many different genres.
+Tip 1: Give kids lots of exciting books to read in different genres.